 Studying at Franklin

 We’re a small university, and you’ll be learning in small groups with professors you’ll soon know well.
-They’ll get to know you too, and they will challenge you to grasp concepts in a profound way.
-We believe in experiential learning and encouraging you to discover your strengths and how to best apply them.
-In addition to the individual attention you’ll get in the classroom, we provide a number of academic resources and programs to support your academic work.
+They’ll get to know you too, and they will challenge you to consider things in new, often profound ways.
+We believe in experiential learning and encouraging you to discover your strengths and how to apply them.
+In addition to the individual attention you’ll get in the classroom, we provide a number of academic resources and programs to support your academic journey.

 Living in Switzerland

 Switzerland is in the heart of Europe, sharing a border with France, Germany, Liechtenstein, Austria, and Italy.
-It has a population of nearly 8.5 million people and recognizes four national languages: German, French, Italian, and Romantsch.
+It has a population of over 9 million people and recognizes four national languages: German, French, Italian, and Romantsch.
 Switzerland is economically and culturally integrated with the European Union (EU) but is not a member of the EU.
-Although it is easy to travel throughout Europe and cross the border between Switzerland and Italy, it is important to bring one's passport and permit every time one crosses an international border.
+Although it is easy to travel throughout Europe and cross the border between Switzerland and Italy, it is extremely important that you bring your passport and permit every time you cross an international border.

 The famous mountain ranges, collectively known as the Swiss Alps, largely determine the variety of local and regional microclimates.
 In the south, Ticino enjoys a warm, Mediterranean climate, and the rest of the country has a central European climate, with average temperatures typically 20° to 25°C in summer and temperatures between 2° and 6°C in winter.

-The region which lies entirely south of the Alps is known as “Svizzera italiana”, Switzerland’s Italian-speaking region.
-It comprises the whole of Canton Ticino and four valleys of Canton Grisons for a total population of just over 320,000.
-Lugano is the largest city in the region: it has an urban conglomeration of nearly 150,000 inhabitants and is the third financial center in Switzerland after Zurich and Geneva.
+Lugano is the largest city in Ticino, Switzerland’s Italian-speaking canton (geopolitical region).
+"Svizzera italiana" comprises all of Canton Ticino and four valleys of Canton Grisons for a total population of just over 375,000.
+Lugano itself has an urban conglomeration of nearly 150,000 inhabitants and is one of Switzerland's major financial centers.
 Italian is the official language for the whole region.
 Italophone Switzerland blends cultural components that are typically Italian with a tradition of politics and administration that is unmistakably Swiss.

 Ticino has a mild, sunny climate with a beautiful landscape characterized by its lakes (Lugano and Locarno are the main lakeside towns) and mountains (good ski resorts for winter sports).
 It is also home to a professional ice hockey club, a professional football club, and a professional basketball team, as well as museums, a conservatory, and cultural events.